danielbrendel/phpsteam/README.md

 require_once __DIR__ . '/../vendor/autoload.php'; //Don't forget to use Composer autoloader if not already

-use PHPSteam; //Require the package namespace
+use PHPSteam\SteamNews; //Require the package class you want to use

 $obj = new SteamNews('your api key goes here'); //Access helper methods via $obj
 ```